 Please feel free to subscribe using the orange link at the top right side of the page

-www.veryfunnylady.com again soon to find out about news,
+or visit www.veryfunnylady.com again soon to find out about news,

 Leighann's TV appearances, live stand-up comedy shows or to join the mailing list.